StarPlayrX/bigmac/README.md

 ## Requirements
 1. Mac Pro 2008 - 2012
-1. SIP, a.k.a.
-System Integrity Protection, must be disabled.
-If it's on booting the installer might panic.
+2. SIP, a.k.a.
+System Integrity Protection, must be disabled otherwise the patches will not function 100%.
+  a.
+To disable SIP, [OS X El Capitan 10.11](http://updates-http.cdn-apple.com/2019/cert/061-41424-20191024-218af9ec-cf50-4516-9011-228c78eda3d2/InstallMacOSX.dmg)..
+  b.
+Open the DMG and run the package.
+  c.
+Create a usb or firewire installer from El Capitan `sudo /Applications/Install\ OS\ X\ El\ Capitan.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume --applicationpath /Applications/Install\ OS\ X\ El\ Capitan.app`
+  d.
+Reboot and hold down the option key.
+(No boot screen?
+Remove all drives and reboot, wait for the instalelr to boot up.
+  e. open Terminal.
+Execute `csrutil disable`
+  f.
+While you are there set some boot args `nvram boot-args="-no_compat_check"`
+  g.  add -v if you want verbose boot like so  `nvram boot-args="-v -no_compat_check"`
+  h.
+These steps will be automated in bigmac2e
-2. Boot screen.
+3. Boot screen.
 If you don't have a boot screen, support will not be provided.
 I'll leave that adventure up to you.
+Hint: Use two USB drives and remove all internal drives.
+Then either install the USB drive is possible or clone it to the internal drive using Apple Software Restore.
+I my shoot a video on this.
-3. [Download APFS ROM patcher by dosdude1](http://dosdude1.com/apps/APFS%20ROM%20Patcher.zip).
+4. [Download APFS ROM patcher by dosdude1](http://dosdude1.com/apps/APFS%20ROM%20Patcher.zip).
 Then enter password: `apfs` and follow the instructions.
-4. Your GPU must support Metal.
+5. Your GPU must support Metal.
 I highly recommended this GPU: Radeon RX 580 8 GB Mac Edition on eBay for $299
-5. 1 external USB SSD or hard drive.
+6. 1 external USB SSD or hard drive.
 Fast flash drives may work.
 Slow thumb drivers are not supported.
-6. For the actual installation, an SSD or hard drive with 60GB or greater.
+7. For the actual installation, an SSD or hard drive with 60GB or greater.
 256GB recommended.

 ## How to boot a USB (Requires a Video Card with a Mac Boot ROM)
 1. Be sure your Mac Pro can boot APFS volumes directly.
 There is an APFS ROM Patch for Mac Pro 3,1s.